Voldakk/IMT2531-Graphics-Programming-Exam/README.md

 ```
 ## Test scenes

-Thera are 2 test scenes in addition to the pacman game.
+Thera are 3 test scenes in addition to a pacman game.
 To run them simply uncomment the line in source/main.cpp

 ## Built With